israel-at-aritsugi-lab/iot-mcf/README.md

 - Real-time monitoring of IoT devices and systems
 - Remote control of IoT devices
-- Support for a variety of IoT protocols and architectures, including REST, MQTT, and WebSocket
+- Support for a variety of IoT protocols and architectures, including REST
 - Scalable and extensible design, allowing for easy integration of new devices and functionality

 ## Getting started